Appdynamics/url-monitoring-extension/README.md

 Site->Pattern Matches -> Name of MatchPattern(As specified in config.yml) -> Count

-## Password Encryption Support ##

-To avoid setting the clear text password in the config.yml, please follow the process to encrypt the password and set the encrypted password and the key in the config.yml

-1. Download the util jar to encrypt the password from here
-2. Encrypt password from the commandline java -cp "appd-exts-commons-1.1.2.jar" com.appdynamics.extensions.crypto.Encryptor myKey myPassword
-3. These values should be used in the passwordEncrypted and encryptionKey fields in config.yml

 ## Metrics Provided ##

 In the AppDynamics Metric Browser, URL Monitor's metrics can be seen at: Application Infrastructure Performance | Tier-ID | Custom Metrics | URL Monitor